NEXTDC and EngineRoom bring 'revolutionary' HYDRA liquid immersion tech to Aus

 "We are immensely proud, and very excited to support them in bringing this innovative technology to market.”

-NEXTDC is an ASX 100-listed technology company and data centre-as-a-service provider.
+NEXTDC is an ASX 100-listed technology company and data center-as-a-service provider.

 The company states it is committed to building the infrastructure platform for the digital economy, delivering the critical power, security and interconnection capability for global cloud computing providers, enterprise and government.